anderfernandes/astral/README.md

 ### Updating

-This section refers to adding or changing who the secondaries are.
+This section refers to adding secondaries to memberships that have secondaries and have not used all of them.
 For extending/adding time/renewing a membership, see [renewing](#reneweing).

-Astral gives you the option to change or add secondaries of any unexpired memberships.
-We suggest you coming up with written an explicit policies for memberships in your organization that either allow or prohibit this.
-In case you do want to allow that, it can be done in admin.
+Astral gives you the option to add secondaries of any unexpired memberships.

-Find a membership and click `edit`. **Secondaries may be changed but primaries cannot**.
+Find a membership and click `edit`. **Only secondaries can be changed on a membership**.

+This feature is useful if, for example, at the moment of a membership purchase, the primary selected no or not all secondaries they are allowed to have.

-Remember that adding paid secondaries always requires a payment.
-Changes will not extend the period of the membership, only [renewing](#reneweing) would do that.
+Remember that **adding paid secondaries always requires a payment**.
+Changes will not extend the period of the membership, only [renewing](#reneweing) will do that.

 ### Reneweing